y-takashina/MatViz/README.md

 - threshold: Dynamic range for the matrix values
 - bgWhite: As default, zero will be drawn white and max value will be black.
 If set to false, the color will be flipped.

+## How to use
+Add to your solution as a sub project, or simply download the .cs file and modify namespace to your project.

 ## Examples
 | matrix | query|  image |
 |---|---|---|